lilygoose89/lva-blog/_drafts/women-we-love---barbara-weibel.md

 LVA: Thanks for your time and your candor Barbara!
 It’s great to hear about the highs and lows and get such an honest answer about what it takes to take build the life of your dreams.

-You can read more about Barbara’s story and check out her travel photography at holeinthedonut.com.
+You can read more about Barbara’s story and check out her travel photography at [holeinthedonut.com](https://holeinthedonut.com/){: target="_blank"}.